JonnyPtn/addo/README.md

 This is a program for windows which lets you run terminal commands in the current window with elevated permissions.

-UAC is still required, Depending on your settings
+UAC is still required, depending on your settings

 Check [here](https://github.com/JonnyPtn/addo/releases) for the latest releases